Data-Connexxus/.github/profile/README.md

-# Hello and Welcome to the Synthetic Data Platform Git Hub site 👋
+# Welcome to the Synthetic Data Platform Git Hub site 👋
 This is the updated work that was started within Project-Herophilus's Data Synthesis project (https://github.com/Project-Herophilus/DataSynthesis).
 We have moved this work into its own organization to help us give it a long term viable future as a free-standing asset.
 There are many more repositories now and we can focus